AceCentre/MAT-doc/README.md

 Use this section to note all the relevant information on the wheelbases you may wish to mount to.
 This information should normally be on labels on the chair, one from the manufacturer, and often one from the service or organisation that supplied the base.

-## SECTION 3.1 – FEASIBILITY OF WHEELCHAIR MOUNT
+## Section 3.1 – Feasibility of Wheelchair Mount

 You can use the decision tree below to help you establish if you should proceed with your proposed solution, or if additional investigation or risk assessment is required.